midnight9902/GPTutor/README.md

 To run on your personal computer:

-update the pdf file paths in app.py to your local filepaths
+update the pdf file paths in the generatedcoursedata function to your local filepaths

 open the anaconda prompt terminal